Settling the genus of the $n$-prism: The current graph constructions

 To transform a triangular embedding of a split-complete graph $\SC_{n+1}$ into a genus embedding of $K_{n+1}$, the edge $(u,v)$ is first inserted arbitrarily into the rotation system and then contracted to create a single vertex incident with all others.
-The two faces merged by this operation turns into a hexagonal face incident with the identified vertex twice.
-The following ``converse'' shows how this process can be reversed:
+The two triangular faces merged by this operation turn into a hexagonal face that has two incidences with the identified vertex.
+We rely on the fact that this process can be reversed:

-\begin{lemma} Suppose there exists an embedding $\phi: K_{n+1} \to S_g$ with exactly one nontriangular face, and that face is hexagonal and incident with some vertex twice.
-Then there exists a triangular embedding of a split-complete graph $\SC_{n+1}$ in the surface $S_{g-1}$. \end{lemma} \begin{proof} Since the embedding is orientable, the hexagonal face is of the form $\lbrack w, a, b, w, c, d\rbrack$ where $a, b, c, d$ are all distinct (see Lemma 2.6 of Sun~\cite{Sun-FaceDist}).
+\begin{lemma} Suppose there exists an embedding $\phi\colon K_{n+1} \to S_g$ with exactly one nontriangular face, and that face is hexagonal and incident with some vertex twice.
+Then there exists a triangular embedding of a split-complete graph $\SC_{n+1}$ in the surface $S_{g-1}$. \end{lemma} \begin{proof} Since the embedding is orientable, the hexagonal face is of the form $\lbrack w, a, b, w, c, d\rbrack$ where $a, b, c, d$ are all distinct (see Lemma 2.5 of Sun~\cite{Sun-FaceDist}).
 Suppose the rotation at $w$ is of the form

 where $p_1, \dotsc, p_i, q_1, \dotsc, q_j$ are the remaining vertices.
 Following Figure~\ref{fig-splitting}, we split vertex $w$ by replacing it with two adjacent vertices $u$ and $v$ with rotations

 and